 Prompted by my video and post about perfume clones versus handbag fakes, I decided it might serve my readers if I produced an alphabetical list of options for people who are not averse to purchasing clones.
 Please note that I do not personally vouch for anything that follows, unless otherwise noted.
 As I stated before, while I don’t go out of my way to support clone houses, I am not against them either.
 I will try my best to keep this post updated to reflect any changes or additions.

 Alexandria (https://alexandriafragrances.com) is a clone house that was created from a member of the Dua team who decided to branch out on his own, perhaps due to creative differences (that is a rumor I heard).

 Overall, I think the two brands offer similar quality.
-In a battle between an original fragrance, a Dua fragrance, and Alexandria fragrance, opinions differ depending on the fragrance at hand and the reviewer.
-I have not purchased enough fragrances from either house to know.
-I have owned excellent clones from both houses.
+In a battle between an original fragrance, a Dua fragrance, and Alexandria fragrance, opinions differ depending on the fragrance at hand and the reviewer’s tastes.
+I have not purchased enough fragrances from either house to know, but have owned excellent clones from both houses.
 Neither was 100% perfect as a clone, but close enough.
 I could fool myself!
-Interestingly, I have also found that performance has in some cases been better than the original (I think I’m speaking of Alexandria’s take on Nassomato’s Baraonda)
+Interestingly, I have also found that performance has in some cases been better than the original (like Alexandria’s take on Nassomato’s Baraonda).

-I have experienced excellent customer service from Alexandria, by the way.
+I have experienced excellent customer service from Alexandria.
 They were very generous to me one time during a minor delivery delay.
 They’ve also been generous with their samples.
-I have always preferred their packaging to Dua, but now they have switched out their caps to look a lot better, too (they are wood-covered).
+I have always preferred their packaging to Dua, but now they have switched out their caps to look even better (they are wood-covered).